OffchainLabs/nitro/docs/decisions/0001-avoid-primitive-constraint-types.md

 ## Decision Outcome

-Chosen option: "Status Quo", because the "New Package" option introduces a regression in being able to use type type with operators, and "Minimize Checks" is too prone to bugs introduced by refactoring.
+Chosen option: "Status Quo", because the "New Package" option introduces a regression in being able to use type with operators, and "Minimize Checks" is too prone to bugs introduced by refactoring.